r-dube/pickingflowers/sweden.md

 Ericsson's CEO has come to Huawei's defense and urged the various Swedish branches of government not to ban Huawei in Sweden's 5G network.
 Ericsson's defense of Huawei is based purely on its own interest in preserving market access in China.
 In his defense of Huawei, Ericsson's CEO does not provide a method for Sweden to safeguard national infrastructure.
-Nor does Ericsson's CEO address the asymmetry in the application of rules and laws - Huawei can and does openly challenge the Swedish regulator's ban, but Ericsson has no opportunity to challenge the market share handed out by China Mobile at the Chinese government's direction.
+Nor does Ericsson's CEO address the asymmetry in applying rules and laws - Huawei can and does openly challenge the Swedish regulator's ban.
+Still, Ericsson has no opportunity to challenge the market share handed out by China Mobile at the Chinese government's direction.

-In a similar vein, Ericsson had stayed silent when other democratic countries such as the U.K. and the U.S. banned Huawei and ZTE - Ericsson stood to gain from those bans as the bans increased Ericsson's odds of being selected for the 5G buildout in those countries.
+Similarly, Ericsson had stayed silent when other democratic countries such as the U.K. and the U.S. banned Huawei and ZTE.
+Ericsson stood to gain from those bans as the bans increased Ericsson's odds of being selected for the 5G buildout in those countries.
-Only when Sweden banned the two Chinese companies did Ericsson speak out to attempt to preserve its revenue in China \[18\].
+Only when Sweden banned the two Chinese companies did Ericsson speak out to preserve its revenue in China \[18\].

-## An obvious asymmetry
+## An apparent asymmetry
 There is an obvious asymmetry between Sweden and Ericsson on the one hand and China and Huawei on the other.
 Sweden separates its judicial, legislative, and executive branches of government.
-Ericsson (by virtue of being headquartered in Sweden) is regulated by the government, but only loosely.
+Ericsson (by being headquartered in Sweden) is regulated by the government, but only loosely.
 Regulations and laws that apply to Ericsson typically also apply to other Swedish, European, and U.S. companies doing business in Sweden.

-In contrast, a single unelected entity - the CCP - directs the judicial, legislative, and executive branches of government in China.
+In contrast, a single unelected entity - the CCP - directs China's judicial, legislative, and executive branches of government.
 By extension, the CCP directs the activities of Huawei and Chinese telecom operators such as China Mobile \[19\], \[20\].

 For years Huawei has benefitted from being treated as a private enterprise in Sweden and other democratic countries.
-Huawei has been able to access the market in Sweden as well as the legal system to protect its business interests.
+Huawei has been able to access the market in Sweden and the legal system to protect its business interests.
 Ericsson in China has no such recourse and is at the mercy of the CCP for its business interests.

 Now that Sweden has begun treating Huawei as a CCP directed enterprise and its access to the Swedish market is about to be cut off, Huawei is trying to protect its (and the CCP's) interests by using Sweden's legal system.
-One wonders if the Swedish (and other countries') legal system should be reformed to treat foreign state-directed enterprises (especially those from autocratic countries) differently from foreign private enterprises (especially those from democratic countries).
+One wonders if Sweden's (and other countries') legal system should be reformed to treat foreign state-directed enterprises (especially those from autocratic countries) differently from other foreign private enterprises (especially those from democratic countries).

 ## References and notes
 \[1\]: Gui Minhai.
 Wikipedia.
 (Retrieved from https://en.wikipedia.org/wiki/Gui_Minhai) October 27, 2021.

-\[2\]: Gui Minhai’s last days in Thailand.
+\[2\]: Gui Minhai's last days in Thailand.
 Safeguard Defenders.
 December 16, 2020.

 \[3\]: How China Used the Swedish Ambassador to Threaten Angela Gui.
 Jojje Olsson.
 The Diplomat.
 March 28, 2019.

-\[4\]: Is Sweden Ready to Combat China’s Influence Operations?
+\[4\]: Is Sweden Ready to Combat China's Influence Operations?
 Jojje Olsson.
 The Diplomat.
 July 20, 2020.

 \[5\]: Swedish Press Jointly Urges China to Free Detained Bookseller Gui Minhai.
 Charlotte Gao.
 The Diplomat.
 June 8, 2018.

 \[6\]: What Do Swedes Think about China?
-Tim Ruhlig et. al. The Swedish Institute of International Affairs.
+Tim Ruhlig et al. The Swedish Institute of International Affairs.
 August 2020.

 \[7\]: Sweden Becomes Latest – and Among Most Forceful – to Ban Huawei From 5G.
 Shannon Tiezzi.
 The Diplomat.
 October 21, 2020.